-At the same time, unfettered autonomy can lead to lack of cohesion and communication, drifting away from purpose, laziness, inefficiency, and lack of progress.
+At the same time, unfettered autonomy can lead to a lack of cohesion and communication, drifting away from purpose, laziness, inefficiency, and lack of progress.
 The trick is to create “guardrails” that keep everyone on track while assuring them that they are free to innovate.
-Balancing autonomy and accountability require the following:
+Balancing autonomy and accountability requires the following:

 - Clarity of purpose – so everyone knows the reason your organization exists

 - The agility of structure – so innovating doesn’t require navigating a thicket of corporate hierarchy just to get ideas heard